kx-Huang/mumsh/README.md

 cmd [argv]* [| cmd [argv]* ]* [[> filename][< filename][>> filename]]* [&]
 ```

-Seems abstract and mayebe get a little bit confused?
+Seems abstract and maybe get a little bit confused?
 Let me explain a little more.
-For more details, please check the following sections.

 The input of `mumsh` can be made up of 4 components: